 The MFA Graduation Checklist, Appendix B, serves as the official sign-off of the completed thesis, and ensures that the MFA candidate is aware of the various necessary components for graduation.
-The MFA candidate must submit the checklist to the Dance office along with the hard copy of the thesis paper.
+The MFA candidate must submit the checklist digitally to the Dance office.
 The MFA candidate will begin filling out the checklist, and the Department Chair, Thesis Chair, and Dance Technology Coordinator will add signatures confirming receipt of materials, etc.